oktadev/okta-blog/_source/_posts/2020-11-23-quick-graphql-react-app.md

 ## Test Your GraphQL React Application

 All your code is complete and you can now test your application.
 In the terminal, use `npm start` to kickoff your application.
 You should be presented with the Home page upon navigating to `localhost:3000`.
-Click on **Exchange Rates**, and you will be presented with the login page.
+Click on **Login Here**, and you will be presented with the login page.
 Enter your Okta credentials and explore the exchange rates.

 {% img blog/quick-graphql-react-app/running-app.png alt:"Running Application" width:"700" %}{: .center-image }